By: Kristina Bryant, MD, FAAP

 Fund for Nursing Education and "Katie and Caroline P.I.C.
 YOU!"
 Award at the Children's Hospital of Philadelphia to support continuing education for nurses, in honor of the integral role the CHOP nursing staff played in Caroline's care and recovery.

 Where should I go for my child's flu shot?

 Many pediatricians offer flu shot clinics, including curbside and drive-through clinics.
 The pediatrician's office has your child's health information.
 That makes it easy to keep track of the flu shot in your child's health record.

 If they get a flu shot somewhere else, remember to share this information with the pediatrician so the vaccination is included in your child's health record.

 Don't let the flu stop you and your family!

 Most people who get the flu are sick for at least a week.
 But some people get much sicker.
 Getting vaccinated is the best way to prevent influenza and the

 serious complications that can result from it—especially for those with high-risk conditions like asthma.
 For example, flu can lead to pneumonia.
 Kids with flu also can develop brain inflammation as well as

 seizures.
 The flu vaccine keeps people out of the hospital—it stops serious illness and deaths from influenza.

 Influenza causes thousands of deaths in the United States every year.
-About 33 to 199 children and teens die each year of flu—80% of those children were not fully vaccinated.
+In the last 10 flu seasons, the number of children who died from flu in a season has ranged from 1 child in 2020-2021 to 199 children in 2019-2020.
+Before the pandemic, the 2011-2012 season had the lowest number — 37 pediatric deaths from flu.
 Even children who are otherwise healthy and have no other medical conditions can be hospitalized with flu and develop life-threatening complications.